If you love the flavors of Mexican Street Corn you’ll love these Mexican Street Corn Fries!

 Mexican Street Corn Fries

 Mexican Street Corn Fries are the perfect party appetizer!
-Seasoned sweet potato fries then loaded with pan roasted corn, Pepper Jack cheese, cotija cheese, and Mexican crema!
+Seasoned sweet potato waffle fries then loaded with pan roasted corn, Pepper Jack cheese, cotija cheese, and Mexican crema!
+Add some fresh lime juice for the perfect finish.

 - Prep Time: 10 minutes